TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 12/Numbers 12.2.md

 ---

-And they said, Hath Jehovah indeed spoken only with Moses? hath he not spoken also with us?
-And Jehovah heard it.
+They said, "Has Yahweh indeed spoken only with Moses?
+Hasn't he spoken also with us?"
+And Yahweh heard it.